stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger – Are We Currently Fighting World War III? (71).md

-that the number one imperative of the world of civilization if they are paying any damn attention   needs to be the development the development and implementation of the new emerging categories   of exponential technologies to making new social technologies to making democracy 2.0 republic 2.0   [[open society|open societies]] that are both aligned with the kinds of values that we care about   they'll be different right and they should be different the idea that you just vote on   propositions or the propositions you have no
+that the number one imperative of the world of civilization if they are paying any damn attention   needs to be the development the development and implementation of the new emerging categories   of [[exponential tech|exponential technologies]] to making new social technologies to making democracy 2.0 republic 2.0   [[open society|open societies]] that are both aligned with the kinds of values that we care about   they'll be different right and they should be different the idea that you just vote on   propositions or the propositions you have no